Italian literature: Minor writers

 Meanwhile, there was an attempt at the historical epic.
-Gian Giorgio Trissino of Vicenza composed a poem called Italia liberata dai Goti.
-Full of learning and of the rules of the ancients, he formed himself on the latter, in order to sing of the campaigns of Belisarius; he said that he had forced himself to observe all the rules of Aristotle, and that he had imitated Homer.
-In this again, we see one of the products of the Renaissance; and, although Trissino's work is poor in invention and without any original poetical coloring, yet it helps one to understand better what were the conditions of mind in the 16th century.
+Gian Giorgio Trissino of Vicenza composed a poem called Italia liberata dai Goti, on the campaigns of Belisarius; he said that he had forced himself to observe all the rules of Aristotle, and that he had imitated Homer.

-Lyric poetry was certainly not one of the kinds that rose to any great height in the 16th century.
-Originality was entirely wanting, since it seemed in that century as if nothing better could be done than to copy Petrarch.
-Still, even in this style there were some vigorous poets.
-Monsignore Giovanni Guidiccioni of Lucca (1500–1541) showed that he had a generous heart.
-In fine sonnets he expressed his grief for the sad state of his country.
-Francesco Molza of Modena (1489–1544), learned in Greek, Latin and Hebrew, wrote in a graceful style and with spirit.
-Giovanni della Casa (1503–1556) and Pietro Bembo (1470–1547), although Petrarchists, were elegant.
-Even Michelangelo was at times a Petrarchist, but his poems bear the stamp of his extraordinary and original genius.
-And a good many ladies are to be placed near these poets, such as Vittoria Colonna (loved by Michelangelo), Veronica Gambara, Tullia d'Aragona, and Giulia Gonzaga, poets of great delicacy, and superior in genius to many literary men of their time.
-Isabella di Morra is a singular example of female poetry of the time, whose sorrowful life was one of the most poignant and tragic stories to emerge from the Italian Renaissance.
+Monsignore Giovanni Guidiccioni of Lucca in sonnets expressed his grief for the sad state of his country.
+Other lyric poets of the period include Francesco Molza, Giovanni della Casa and Pietro Bembo, and women Vittoria Colonna, Veronica Gambara, Tullia d'Aragona, and Giulia Gonzaga.
+Isabella di Morra is a singular example of female poetry of the time.

 Many tragedies were written in the 16th century, but they are all weak.
-The cause of this was the moral and religious indifference of the Italians, the lack of strong passions and vigorous characters.
-The first to occupy the tragic stage was Trissino with his Sofonisba, following the rules of the art most scrupulously, but written in sickly verses, and without warmth of feeling.
-The Oreste and the Rosmunda of Giovanni Rucellai were no better, nor Luigi Alamanni's translation of Antigone.
+The first to occupy the tragic stage was Trissino with his Sofonisba.
+The Oreste and the Rosmunda of Giovanni di Bernardo Rucellai were no better, nor Luigi Alamanni's translation of Antigone.
 Sperone Speroni in his Canace and Giraldi Cintio in his Orbecche tried to become innovators in tragic literature, but provoked criticisms of grotesquerie and debate over the role of decorum.
-They were often seen as inferior to the Torrismondo of Torquato Tasso, specially remarkable for the choruses, which sometimes remind one of the chorus of the Greek tragedies.
+They were often seen as inferior to the Torrismondo of Torquato Tasso, especially remarkable for the choruses, reminiscent of the Greek tragedies.